4 Best Types of Grout for a Shower: Explained & Compared

 With an endless selection of colors, patterns, and sizes to choose from, new tiling is a fun home improvement project.
 One that can elevate your shower experience and give your bathroom the transformation it deserves.

-But when it comes to deciding between the different types of grout to use, things can get a little tricky…
+But when deciding between the different types of grout to use, things can get a little tricky…

-Hot water, steam, and condensation are just some of the factors you need to take into consideration when grouting a new shower.
+Hot water, steam, and condensation are just some of the factors you need to consider when grouting a new shower.
 And if you don’t install the right type of grout, it can cause inconvenient and expensive problems with your shower down the line.

 So, which type of grout is best for your shower?